grubdragon/grubdragon.github.io/_posts/_drafts/2023-11-25-percolation.md

 ---
 layout: post
-title: Classroom Percolation
+title: Textbook Percolation
 permalink: /percolation/
 draft: true
 ---

 I manufactured the phrase.
 Read it as "How much of what I studied went in".
+Feel free to substitute "Textbook" by its general spirit to mean any educational content.

 Measuring what went in is the most important metric for educational content in my book(pun intended).
 But boy, does the education industry get it wrong.

 Having sit in classrooms/lectures almost all my life, I have noticed a phenomenon that has plagued my learning experience throughout.
 The one where I "switch off" after a few minutes of almost any class.
 And if you have been even minutely self-aware about your learning process, you probably know what I'm talking about - the depth of your understanding is sinking by the minute, till it drops off to sheer incomprehensibility, and you slip into a daydream.